Sushi-lovers-Ironhack/Sushi-lovers/README.md

 - Restaurant can receive orders from the users
 - Restaurant can see the details of the order
 - Restaurant can accept/deny the order
+- Resturant send and accept/deny msg to the User
 - Restaurant can set an accepted order as sent

 ---